ms-iot/samples/AppInstall/README.txt

 	- Set defaultappx = your appx's file name
 	- Set defaultappxid = your appx's Id
 	- Set dependencylist = your appx's dependency names.
 You can add multiple dependency names, separate by a space.
-	- Set tempappx = your temp appx's file name.
-This is optional.
-If you would like to provide your own temp appx that runs in the foreground during appx installation/update you can provide it here.
-	- Set tempappxid = your temp appx's file name.
-If you would like to provide your own temp appx that runs in the foreground during appx installation/update you can provide it here.

 3. Place your files in the followind directories:
 	- c:\windows\appinstall: Your Appx, Dependency Appx(s), Temp appx (optional), Certificat(s), AppInstall.bat , DeployApp.bat